boerremk/Fibaro/Evohome/README.md

 - Save
 - **REMEMBER THE ID OF THE VD, THIS HAS TO BE PUT IN THE SCENE, SEE BELOW**

-_Repeat this step for every Domistic Hot Water_
+_Repeat this step for every Domestic Hot Water_

 ##### Step 3.
 Adding Main virtual device
 - Go to Devies